 What stands out the most is the quality of the whole execution.
 The Legend of Tianding is very well made.
 Graphics, music, even the animation follow very high standards.
 There’s very little to mention in the way of improvements.
 I am very keen to learn more about how the game was actually made, and who actually worked on it… and what are their plans next!

-Last but not least, you may wonder how well the game works on Linux with Proton?
+Last but not least, you may wonder how well the game works in Proton?
 Well, almost perfectly.
 There’s only some weird graphical glitch when you load your saved game.
-A comic book opens with an animation to show you when you were, context-wise – sometimes one of such pictures that appear for just a few seconds anyway is glitchy (distorted texture).
+A comic book opens with an animation to show you when you were, context-wise - sometimes one of such pictures that appear for just a few seconds anyway is glitchy (distorted texture).
 Apart from that little detail, nothing to report.
 The whole game works as expected.
-By the way, the game requires a discrete GPU to run (at least a modest one), but I managed to make Tianding run on my 10-year-old Thinkpad with integrated Intel graphics by using ProtonGE and FSR (720p resolution to 1080p).
+By the way, the game requires a discrete GPU to run (at least a modest one), but I managed to make Tian Ding run on my 10-year-old Thinkpad with integrated Intel graphics by using ProtonGE and FSR (720p resolution to 1080p).
 And I could play the game fine at 30 FPS.
-Not as beautiful and smooth as at 60 FPS, but the fact that it even ran at decent speed on such old hardware was fairly impressive.
+Not as beautiful as 60 FPS, but the fact that it even ran at decent speed on such old hardware was fairly impressive.